 In general, state cigarette tax revenues increase sharply following a significant increase to a state's cigarette tax rates (despite the smoking declines prompted by the tax increase and any related increases in tax avoidance or evasion), and then tend to decline slowly year to year as cigarette smoking continues to go down in response to other factors (e.g. stronger public policies targeting tobacco use).
 However, any decline in revenues from smoking reductions will be offset by related declines in tobacco-related healthcare costs burdening the state.
-For instance, the Campaign for Tobacco-Free Kids and the American Cancer Society Cancer Action Network project that a \$1.00 per pack cigarette tax increase in Ohio will prevent 65,000 youth from becoming adult smokers, encourage 73,100 adults to quit, prevent 40,100 future smoking-caused deaths, and save the state \$2.67 billion in future health care costs.
+For instance, the Campaign for Tobacco-Free Kids and the American Cancer Society Cancer Action Network project that a \$1.50 per pack cigarette tax increase in Kansas will prevent 25,400 youth from becoming adult smokers, encourage 25,800 adults to quit, prevent 14,900 future smoking-caused deaths, and save the state \$1.00 billion in future health care costs.
+The Kansas Division of the Budget projects that a \$1.50 per pack increase in the cigarette tax will generate \$71.90 million in new revenue in the first year.

-As shown in the chart below, Ohio, like other states, has enjoyed substantial revenue increases each time it has raised its cigarette tax rate.
-Due to other factors following the last state tax increase, Ohio's cigarette tax revenues declined greater than typically expected each year.
-This can be explained by ongoing smoking declines in the state, fortified by the statewide smoke-free law implemented in December 2006 and by the large federal tobacco tax increases in early 2009, which significantly reduced smoking and other tobacco use nationwide.
-But it also appears that Ohio's revenue declines in each of the years since its last increase in 2005 were even larger because Ohio failed to raise its tax rates on all other tobacco products when it raised its cigarette tax.
-Because of those unequal rates, some regular cigarette smokers have likely been evading the new, higher cigarette tax rate by switching to much lower taxed roll-your-own cigarettes, little cigars and the like - and every time a regular smoker switches to some other lower-taxed tobacco product Ohio loses revenue.
-Setting Ohio's tobacco tax rates so that all tobacco products are taxed at parallel levels would eliminate that problem and bring in additional state revenues.
-The Campaign for Tobacco-Free Kids and the American Cancer Society Cancer Action Network estimates that raising Ohio's low 17 percent wholesale price tax rate on other tobacco products to parallel a new \$2.25 per pack cigarette tax rate would bring in another \$93 million per year in new state revenues.
+As shown in the chart below, Kansas, like other states, has enjoyed substantial revenue increases each time it has raised its cigarette tax rate, followed by years of steady revenue levels.
+When Kansas last increased its cigarette tax rate in 2002 and 2003, revenues increased sharply and have stayed at a relatively high level since, except for a larger than normal decline after the large federal tobacco tax increases in early 2009, which significantly reduced smoking and other tobacco use nationwide.
+But it also appears that Kansas' revenue declines in the years since its last increase were even larger because the state failed to raise its tax rates on all other tobacco products when it raised its cigarette tax.
+Because of those unequal rates, some regular cigarette smokers have likely been evading the new, higher cigarette tax rate by switching to much lower taxed roll-your-own cigarettes, little cigars and the like - and every time a regular smoker switches to some other lowertaxed tobacco product Kansas loses revenue.
+Setting Kansas' tobacco tax rates so that all tobacco products are taxed at parallel levels would eliminate that problem and bring in additional state revenues.
+The Campaign for Tobacco-Free Kids and the American Cancer Society Cancer Action Network estimates that raising Kansas' low 10 percent wholesale price tax rate on other tobacco products to parallel a new \$2.29 per pack cigarette tax rate would bring in another \$25.60 million per year in new state revenues.